itsManjeet/rlxos/docs/getting-started/installation.md

 # Installating RLXOS

-## Supported Hardware/Requirements

-- CPU: Intel/AMD with x86_64 Architecture
-- Memory: A minimum of 1 GiB work well
-- Storage: Atleast 5 GiB free space for installation

 ## Getting Installer Image

 Get the latest ISO release of RLXOS from [Repository](https://repo.rlxos.dev/releases/).
 Server Repository provides Zsync data from ISO, so if you already had the ISO of previous version you can simply zsync to save bandwith.

-**ISO with version **dot "x"** are rolling release and can be unstable or even unbootable**

 ## Creating Installation Media